mattermost/mmctl/docs/mmctl_auth_login.rst

 ::

-  -a, --access-token string   Access token to use instead of username/password -h, --help                  help for login
+  -t, --access-token-file string   Access token file to be read to use instead of username/password -h, --help                       help for login
   -m, --mfa-token string           MFA token for the credentials -n, --name string                Name for the credentials
-      --no-activate           If present, it won't activate the credentials after login -p, --password string       Password for the credentials -u, --username string       Username for the credentials
+      --no-activate                If present, it won't activate the credentials after login -f, --password-file string       Password file to be read for the credentials -u, --username string            Username for the credentials

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~